A Statistical View of Column Subset Selection: Applications

 \subsubsection{A Simulated Example}

 We consider a difficult simulated example that reflects the real data example to be presented in \Cref{sec:model_selection_survey}.
 For each trial, we draw $n=200$ samples from a mean-zero distribution in the subset factor model \eqref{eq:subset_factor_model} with $p = 50$ variables and a size $k = 20$ population factor set $S$.
 For context, there are over 47 trillion size-20 subsets of 50 variables.
 We consider two cases: one where the unique factors are Gaussian, and one where they are a collection of independent Rademacher, $t$-distributed, and centered exponential random variables.
-Within these cases we consider distributions with varying amounts of ``signal'', which we define to be the average population $R^2$ from the regression of the variables not in $S$ on those in $S$. \Cref{sec:model_selec_dist_appdx} provides exact descriptions of the distributions we use, and \Cref{sec:model_selec_results_appdx} documents additional results for other sample sizes $n$.
+Within both cases we consider distributions with varying amounts of ``signal'', which we define to be the average population $R^2$ from the regression of the variables not in $S$ on those in $S$. \Cref{sec:model_selec_dist_appdx} provides exact descriptions of the distributions we use, and \Cref{sec:model_selec_results_appdx} documents additional results for other sample sizes $n$.

 For each trial we apply our procedure at level $\alpha=0.05$ and record (1) the size of the selected subset $\hat{S}$; (2) the size of the intersection of $\hat{S}$ and $S$; and (3) the population sum of square canonical correlations between the variables in $\hat{S}$ and $S$.
-The sum of square canonical correlations measures the degree to which the variables in $S$ and $\hat{S}$ span similar subspaces (see \cite[Section 3.1]{Schneeweiss} for more detail), and it attains its maximum value of $k=20$ when $S \subseteq \hat{S}$.
+The sum of square canonical correlations measures the degree to which the variables in $S$ and $\hat{S}$ span similar subspaces (see Section 3.1 of \cite{Schneeweiss} for more detail), and it attains its maximum value of $k=20$ when $S \subseteq \hat{S}$.
 To search for the subset that minimizes $T(\cdot)$ we use our swapping algorithm and try ten random initializations.
+Separately, we tried searching for the minimizing subset via a forward-backward algorithm.
+Although this approach is faster, the results were appreciably worse.
+These additional results as well as a description of our forward-backward algorithm can be found in \Cref{sec:forward_backward_appdx}.